gramener/gramex/gramex/apps/guide/capturehandler/README.md

 - `?width=`: screen width.
 Default: 1200.
 For PNG/GIF/JPG
 - `?height=`: screen height.
 Default: 768.
 For PNG/GIF/JPG
 - `?scale=`: zooms the screen by a factor.
 For PNG/GIF/JPG
+- `?debug=`: displays request / response log requests on the console. `?debug=1` logs all responses and HTTP codes. `?debug=2` logs all requests and responses

 Here are some examples of usage: